A Survey on Uncertainty Quantification Methods for Deep Learning: Types of uncertainty source

-For classification problems, data uncertainty arises from the natural complexity of the data and the structure of the class boundary on the feature space.
-Take a toy distribution as an example in Figure~\ref{fig:entropy_uq} which consists of two normally distributed clusters (in two colors).
-Each cluster represents a separate class.
-A dataset that has more clear class boundary has a lower level of data uncertainty as Figure~\ref{fig:entropy_uq} (a) shows.
-The entropy is low for most samples except for those near the class boundary.
-Conversely, if the feature space has larger overlapping between classes, then there is high data uncertainty as Figure~\ref{fig:entropy_uq} (c) shows.
-The entropy of the boundary samples is higher than the examples in Figure~\ref{fig:entropy_uq} (a).
+Data uncertainty arises from natural variability in data (for regression) and class confusion (for classification).
+Consider the toy distribution in Fig.~\ref{fig:entropy_uq} as an example for classification, which consists of two normally distributed clusters.
+Each cluster (color) represents a separate class.
+The dataset in Fig.~\ref{fig:entropy_uq} (a) has a sharper class boundary, indicating lower data uncertainty.
+The entropy of most samples is low except for those near the class boundary, as shown in Fig.~\ref{fig:entropy_uq} (b).
+In contrast, the dataset in Fig.~\ref{fig:entropy_uq} (c) exhibits more confusion between the two classes, corresponding to higher data uncertainty as shown in Fig.~\ref{fig:entropy_uq} (d).

-Unlike classification problems, for the regression problem data uncertainty arises from the inherent noise (variability) in the data generation or collection process:$y = f(\boldsymbol{x}) + \epsilon (\boldsymbol{x})$, where $\epsilon (\boldsymbol{x})$ is the observation or measurement noise in the dataset.
-There are two classes of noise: homeostatic noise and heteroscedastic noise \cite{kendall2017uncertainties}.
-Homeostatic noise assumes a constant observation noise over all the inputs $\boldsymbol{x}$.
-Heteroscedastic noise, on the other hand, models the observation noise as a function of input $\epsilon(\boldsymbol{x}) \sim p(\epsilon|\boldsymbol{x})$ (e.g., heteroscedastic Gaussian noise).
-The heteroscedastic noise model is useful in the case where the noise level vary for different samples.
+Beyond class confusion, data uncertainty can also arise from inherent noise (variability) in the data generation or collection process.
+For example, in a regression problem, the observations can be represented by: $y = f(\boldsymbol{x}) + \epsilon (\boldsymbol{x})$, where $f(\boldsymbol{x})$ is the true data generation function, and $\epsilon (\boldsymbol{x})$ represents the measurement noise.
+There are two classes of noise: homoscedastic and heteroscedastic noise \cite{kendall2017uncertainties}.
+Homoscedastic noise assumes constant noise variance across all the $\boldsymbol{x}$ inputs.
+Heteroscedastic noise, on the other hand, models the observation noise as a function of the input $\epsilon(\boldsymbol{x}) \sim p(\epsilon|\boldsymbol{x})$ (e.g., heteroscedastic Gaussian noise).
+The heteroscedastic noise model is useful in the case where the noise level varies for different samples.